man doing survey

 Your report will also comment on the quality of insulation, damp-proofing and drainage where visible (your surveyor will lift drain covers but cannot perform any invasive tests).

-During the survey, the walls will be tested for damp using a damp meter which can help diagnose the cause of any problems such as a defective roof or a build-up of condensation.
-The condition of any timber elements such as fascia’s, windows, doors and floors will be confirmed, and the surveyor will check for evidence of woodworm.
+During the survey, the walls will be tested for damp using a moisture meter which can help diagnose the cause of any problems such as a defective roof or a build-up of condensation.
+The condition of any timber elements such as fascia boards, windows, doors and floors will be confirmed and the surveyor will check for evidence of woodworm.

-You will be alerted to all urgent issues (Red) that will require further specialist attention before you exchange contracts which typically includes electrical, gas & drainage although you may find that these are already available and can be supplied by the Vendor.
+You will be alerted to all urgent issues (Red) requiring further specialist attention before you exchange contracts which typically include electrical, gas and drainage although you may find that these are already available and can be supplied by the current owner.

 There is a very useful section towards the end of the report called ‘Issues for your legal advisors’ where all matters that require further investigation by your solicitor or conveyancer are summarised.
 The current owner has a duty to be honest when completing the property questionnaire but statements that could be confirmed by independent verification should not be relied upon.